krakenly/krakenly/docs/CONFIGURATION.md

 ## Docker Volume Configuration

-Data is stored in Docker volumes defined in `docker compose.yml`:
+Data is stored in Docker volumes defined in `docker-compose.yml`:

 ```yaml
 volumes: